If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 The Caramel Frappuccino is an oldie but a goodie.
 The simplicity of this beverage makes it easy to customize.

-If you want a decadent version of the Caramel Frappuccino, try the Ultra Caramel Frappuccino.
 You’ll enjoy alternating layers of whipped cream and dark caramel on top of white chocolate and a cold brew.

 Vanilla Sweet Cream Cold Brew

-Like the Caramel Frappuccino, the relative simplicity of the Vanilla Sweet Cream Cold Brew makes it ripe for customization.
+Like the caramel Frappuccino, the relative simplicity of the vanilla sweet cream cold brew makes it ripe for customization.

 If you want to jazz it up, add toppings like caramel brulée, chocolate curls, and salted brown butter topping.